 - Complete the FAFSA for the academic year that you will be abroad.

-- Completed Financial Aid Budget Worksheet (in your notification letter)
+- Completed Financial Budget Worksheet (on your Education Abroad portal)

-Summer financial aid requires an application and financial resources are often limited.
+Summer financial aid requires an additional application and federal financial resources are often limited.
 Be sure to check with the Financial Aid office for dates.

 The disbursement of financial aid is typically done during the second week of classes: